catalystneuro/neuroconv/docs/developer_guide/style_guide.rst

 1. Install pre-commit: :code:`pip install pre-commit``
 2. Execute :code:`pre-commit install`` to install git hooks in your .git/ directory.

-For what is not covered by black, this project follows some of the conventions to `scikit-learn <https://scikit-learn.org/stable/>`_.
+For what is not covered by black, this project follows some of the conventions from `scikit-learn <https://scikit-learn.org/stable/>`_.

 #.
 Use underscores to separate words in non class names: :code:`n_samples` rather than :code:`nsamples`.
 #.
 Avoid multiple statements on one line.
 Prefer a line return after a control flow statement (if/for).